astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).
 To learn how to add Python and OS-level packages or otherwise customize your Docker image, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).

-Alternatively, you can configure an external NFS volume for DAG deploys.
-For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.25/manage-astronomer/deploy-nfs).

 > **Note:** We recommend that all users test their code locally via the Astronomer CLI before pushing it to an Airflow Deployment on Astronomer.
 For guidelines on developing locally, refer to [CLI Quickstart](/docs/enterprise/v0.25/develop/cli-quickstart/).

 ## Prerequisites